Table of Contents

 - Disorganized Speech- incoherence, or irrational content.

-There are five specifiers that can be used to further describe the disorder:
+Five specifiers can be used to describe the disorder further:

 - With marked stressors- the psychotic episode appears following an acute stressor, or series of stressors, which would overtax the coping skills of most individuals.